ExtraBB/bulk-tmdb/README.md

 # Bulk tMDB Downloader

 This C# application allows you to download tMDB data in bulk.
-I originally created this because I need to save/cache an offline copy of a specific subset of the tMDB database.
+I originally created this because I needed to save/cache an offline copy of a specific subset of the tMDB database.

 ### What does it do?
  - It takes a comma-seperated values file (.csv) and searches a tMDB entry for each line.